sahilsutharmandan/eat-sweet/README.md

-# foody
+# eatsweet

-This template should help get you started developing with Vue 3 in Vite.
+The primary reason for creating this app is to assess my knowledge of Vue.js and to integrate APIs with tailwindcss.

-# app design
+# app design references

 https://dribbble.com/shots/16612169-Healthy-Food-Planner/attachments/11641014?mode=media